Calibrate Your Car

 TrakSim is not a commercial product and does not attempt to present a photo-realistic image, but rather that the pixels are comparable to what a real image might look like to the real camera in a physical autonomous car, so that self-driving car software should behave the same.
 It's pretty rough around the edges -- literally: the simulated track has jagged edges.
 If you enable the checkerboard option, even the squares have jagged edges, mostly due to round-off error in the computations and the fact that this is all done in ordinary Java and not on some super-fast high-resolution graphics engine.
 That's not bad, in the real world streets don't have nice straight edges either, and your autonomous car needs to deal with it.

 TrakSim is copyright 2018 Itty Bitty Computers and released to the public as open source "as is" and (like every other software product, whether you get it free or pay for it) it has no warranties at all.
 Compile it with your self-driving code.
 If you have problems, ask me or fix it yourself.
-The distributed version ran at least once on the LP and seemed to match what the same code did on a real track.
+The distributed version ran at least once in Eclipse and seemed to match what the same code did on a real track.

 The link above is designed to thwart spammers: It has an encrypted timestamp which expires in 24 hours.
 If you already have my real email address (new this year), use it.
 Otherwise click this link, but preserve the timestamp.
 The spammers don't do that and are blocked.

 https://www.youtube.com/watch?v=ekz-uFv66JY&feature=youtu.beIn his video Clayton did not set the "D_Fault=false" switch to =true (the next line down from the one he did change), which you might want to do for your early tests, because it lets the car move along the track when you start it.

 Clayton did not show how to select a different